Yuri05/Christoph_Inulin-Model/Evaluation/Input/Content/Section3_Results_and_Discussion.md

-The PBPK model for COMPOUND was developed and verified with clinical pharmacokinetic data.

-The model was evaluated covering data from studies including in particular
+The PBPK model for inulin was evaluated with plasma and tissue PK data from rats.

-* ...
-* ...

-The model quantifies ...

 The next sections show: